Guinea - Country Commercial Guide

 Joint Ventures/Licensing

 Joint ventures or licensing with local Guinean companies follow the same procedures as outlined above in the Establishing an Office section.
-Joint ventures with the government are managed by the Ministry of Commerce, Plans, and Small and Medium Enterprises.
-The 2011 Mining Code, amended in 2013, gives the government the right to a 15 percent interest in any major mining operation in Guinea (the government decides when an operation has become large enough to qualify), with the option to purchase up to an additional 20 percent.
+Joint ventures with the government are managed by the Ministry of Commerce, Industry, and Small and Medium Enterprises.
+The 2011 Mining Code grants the State the right to a 15 percent free participation in the share capital of mining companies with a mining concession.
+The percentage of the State’s free participation varies depending on the minerals exploited and the State has the option to purchase up to an additional 20 percent for a maximum participation of 35%.
 Most U.S. investors set up Guinean subsidiaries to conduct business.
 Hiring local experts and consultants is seen as the norm.
 Many larger firms secure individual tax arrangements with the government that exempt them from some taxes.

 Express Delivery

-There are three main international delivery companies operating in Guinea: DHL, UPS, and Bollore Logistic Express, which replaced FedEx.
-The Guinean Postal Service offers express delivery to 176 countries, charging USD 53 for express letter delivery to the United States.
-Using one of these private services to send a parcel from the United States to Guinea can take four to five days to reach the destination.
+There are three main international delivery companies operating in Guinea: DHL, UPS, and TNT which is operating as FedEx.
+The Guinean Postal Service offers express delivery to 176 countries, charging USD 53 for express letter delivery to the Unites States.
+Using one of these services to send a parcel from the United States to Guinea can take four to five days to reach the destination.
 Prices for small package and pouch delivery to the United States range from USD 60 to 100, depending on size and weight.
 Recipients of packages in Guinea may be required to pay duty.
 The shipping provider is responsible for informing the recipient of the duty and collecting payment.

 Due Diligence